ojasks/Learning-Typescript/myReadme.md

 and then run with live server
 **************************************************************************************************
 now we come to the tpic of how to create a class in typescript

+// a set accessor can not have a return type annotation